 At age 17, Oswald and one of his sisters, Vida, became members at the Tabernacle in 1907, following Oswald's baptism by Rev George Rice.
-Vida's membership was transferred from the Vulture Street (South Brisbane) Church.
+Vida's membership was

 In 1910, the CE picnic was held at Greylands, Indooroopllly, the home of Oswald's parents, who were not in membership at the Tabernacle.
 Vida and Oswald and four of their brothers were still living with their parents.